Pelvic Floor Physiotherapy

-Pelvic PT is all about treating conditions related to pelvic floor muscles.
-It is considered the first-line of defence in preventing and treating Pelvic floor dysfunction.
+Pelvic floor physiotherapy is all about treating conditions related to pelvic floor muscles.
+It is considered the first-line of defense in preventing and treating Pelvic floor dysfunction.

-Pelvic floor physiotherapists help women rehabilitate their pelvic floor muscles.
+Physiotherapists help women rehabilitate their pelvic floor muscles.
 Childbirth, surgery, heavy lifting, being overweight, constipation and menopause can weaken these muscles.
 For the others, their pelvic floor muscles may be overactive; that is, they can switch on involuntarily when they should be relaxing.
 These women need to learn to release their muscles.
-Overactivity can cause difficulty with having sex, emptying the bladder or bowels or using tampons.
+Overactivity can cause difficulty with having sex, emptying the bladder or bowels, or using tampons.

 Pelvic floor dysfunction can be caused by:

-- Hypotonicity (weak pelvic floor muscles) contributing to stress incontinence, urge incontinence and pelvic organ prolapse.
-Incontinence is NOT a normal part of ageing.
+- Hypotonicity (weak pelvic floor muscles) contributing to stress incontinence, urge incontinence, and pelvic organ prolapse.
+Incontinence is NOT a normal part of aging.